beginning of content

 • Most women recover physically from pregnancy and their baby's birth within 6 weeks.

-• Your GP or maternity care provider can do your 6-week postnatal check.
+• Your doctor or maternity care provider can do your 6-week postnatal check.

-• At your 6-week postnatal check you'll be asked a range of questions about your physical and mental health.
+• At your 6-week postnatal check you'll be asked some questions about your physical and mental health.

-• The 6-week check is an opportunity to talk about any concerns you might have.
+• The 6-week check is a chance to talk about any concerns you might have.

 What is the 6-week postnatal check?

-It is also an opportunity to review your general health and wellbeing.
-Your physical and emotional health are equally as important.
+The check is also a chance for your doctor or maternity care provider to check on your emotional health and wellbeing.
+Both your physical and emotional health are important.

 Why do I need to have a check at 6 weeks?